 Implementation Context The purpose of the architecture is to ensure that initiatives and projects deliver the business value and benefits that have been described in the architectural models, so monitoring the compliance of the implementation projects is critical to the success of the architectures and ultimately the architectural program.
-Implementation Governance is a key part of the architectural process and needs to be formally managed to ensure that the architecture acts as a guide for the implementation teams but also to ensure that the architecture is clearly understood and followed.
-The Implementation initiatives are ultimately what transforms an organization from a baseline (current) state to a target (future) state and ensuring that these initiatives comply with the principles and the designs is critical to the success of the program.
-Enterprise Architect has a number of powerful tools to assist with the governance of Implementation initiatives including the Team Library facility that can be used to conduct one-off or repeating reviews of projects ensuring that their level of compliance can be determined.
+Implementation Governance is a key part of the architectural process and needs to be formally managed to ensure that the architecture acts as a guide for the implementation teams, but also to ensure that the architecture is clearly understood and followed.
+The Implementation initiatives are ultimately what transforms an organization from a baseline (current) state to a target (future) state, and ensuring that these initiatives comply with the principles and the designs is critical to the success of the program.
+Enterprise Architect has a number of tools to assist with the governance of Implementation initiatives, including the Formal Review facility that can be used to conduct one-off or repeating reviews of projects, ensuring that their level of compliance can be determined.
 The fact that Strategic, Tactical and Solution Architectures and implementation projects can be managed in the same tool makes the governance process more streamlined.
 Even if the Enterprise Architecture and the implementation projects are located in separate repositories, content can be imported into the architecture repository for the purpose of making the assessment.
-Examples of how the principles are applied in the context of each initiative can be modeled using Instances of Principles providing a useful guidance for implementation teams.
+Examples of how the principles are applied in the context of each initiative can be modeled using Instances of Principles, providing a useful guidance for implementation teams.

-Levels of Architecture An Enterprise has a complex and typically hierarchical structure and architectures will need to be created at discrete levels of this structure.
-This hierarchy of architectures is analogous to the hierarchies of goals and capabilities and intuitively aligns with Strategic, Program and Project level divisions.
-In a small organization it might be possible to create a single architecture that spans from the strategic level down to the project or capability levels but in an enterprise of any appreciable size three levels are typically needed.
-The naming of the levels has been influenced by The Open Group Architecture Framework (TOGAF). - Strategic Long term in the range of 3 5 years - Tactical Mid term in the range of 1 2 years - Solution Short term in the range of 6 12 Months The different levels of the architectures will address different levels of concerns and have different audiences.
-The architecture framework and the repository must assist in ensuring these architectures are leveled and synchronized so they form a cohesive and balanced view of the entire enterprise.
-Enterprise Architect has a number of powerful features that will assist the architecture program to partition and maintain these levels of the architecture and their inter-relationships.
+Levels of Architecture An Enterprise has a complex and typically hierarchical structure, and you will need to create architectures at discrete levels of this structure.
+This hierarchy of architectures is analogous to the hierarchies of goals and capabilities, and intuitively aligns with Strategic, Program and Project level divisions.
+In a small organization it might be possible to create a single architecture that covers the Strategic level and the Project or Capability levels, but in an enterprise of any appreciable size at least three separate levels are typically needed.
+The naming of the levels has been influenced by The Open Group Architecture Framework (TOGAF). - Strategic Long term in the range of 3 5 years - Tactical Mid term in the range of 1 2 years - Solution Short term in the range of 6 12 months The different levels of architecture will address different levels of concerns and have different audiences.
+The architecture framework and the repository must assist in ensuring these architectures are leveled and synchronized so that they form a cohesive and balanced view of the entire enterprise.

+Enterprise Architect has a number of useful features that will assist the architecture program to partition and maintain these levels of the architecture and their inter-relationships.